 Working closely with DFO staff, PacMARA designed and delivered a workshop and generated a CSAS report on the establishment of a science monitoring program for the Bowie Seamount Marine Protected Area.
 This workshop was the first time that PacMARA used the innovative Challenge Dialogue for creating effective communication and structuring the response from the workshop.

-PacMARA was assisted in this undertaking by Terje Vold (Innovation Expedition), Dave Nicolson (Black Coffee Cinsulting) and Caroline Dawe (WWF-Canada).
-Rosaline Cannesa (MPARG – University of Victoria) spent considerable time editing the final report.
+PacMARA was assisted in this undertaking by Terje Vold (Innovation Expedition), Dave Nicolson (Black Coffee Consulting) and Caroline Dawe (WWF-Canada).
+Rosaline Canessa (CORAL – University of Victoria) spent considerable time editing the final report.